bmardock/bmardock/playbooks/index.md

 ## Why These Playbooks Exist

 Most team "best practices" are either fluffy inspiration with no teeth, or rigid process that kills the energy that makes great teams great.
-These playbooks cut through both problems.
+These playbooks aim to cut through both problems.

 **They're sharp** - call out the real problems, avoid the obvious traps, and focus on what actually moves the needle.